M4thez/project-flask/README.md

 localhost:5000
 ```

-To run without Docker, but with Python and pip type
+To run without Docker (but with Python and pip) type
 ```
 pip install -r req.txt
 ```